Thrive Week Health and Wellness Fair

 Join us and let’s make your student experience amazing!

-Join us throughout September for a month of meaningful events focused on mental health, connection, and awareness:
+Join us throughout this Spring semester 2026 for a season of meaningful events focused on mental health, connection, and awareness:

 Follow @viuthrive on Instagram for more details, updates, and how to get involved in each event.